s0s1-team/ctf/rhme3/its_a_kind_of_magic.md

 1. And the last step is to calculate AES key from `round_2_key`.

 Following the plan resulted in a valid AES key.

+Just for fun the attack was implemented in JlSca library: SCA library for Julia developed by Riscure.
+See [rhme3-itskindofmagic.ipynb](https://github.com/s0s1-team/ctf/tree/master/rhme3/itskindofmagic/rhme3-itskindofmagic.ipynb).